shu8h1t/SimNote/README.md

 # Simple-TextEditor
-A simple text editor made in Python with Open File, New File, Save File, Save As functions using tkinter module
+A simple text editor made in Python with Open File, New File, Save File, Save As functions using tkinter module.

-tkinter module preinstalled in Python 3+
+tkinter module is preinstalled in above versions of Python 3.5